Skip to main content

 sudo chmod 755 /usr/local/lib/libinfisical-pkcs11.dylib

-If you prefer to build from source, you need Go 1.24+ and a C compiler:
+If you want to build instead of downloading, you need Go 1.24+ and a C compiler:

 git clone https://github.com/Infisical/infisical-pkcs-11.git